List of terms

 GLP

 Good Laboratory Practice (GLP) is an internationally agreed upon system for ensuring and monitoring the quality of laboratory work.
-This is verified and its fulfillment confirmed by the issuance of a certificate.

 Information table